Labour draws 2015 election battle lines against 'privileged few'

 Echoing former U.S. president Ronald Reagan's phrase in his 1980 White House campaign, Miliband asked voters "are you better off now than you were five years ago?".

-His energy bill freeze would cost major energy companies 4.5 billion pounds.
+His energy bill freeze would cost major energy companies 4.5 billion pounds ($7.21 billion).

 Miliband, who has faced criticism from some party opponents for perceived lacklustre leadership, strolled through a cheering audience with his wife Justine, hugging and kissing supporters as a dance track called "Lifted" boomed out.